Kashish-2001/Quordle/README.md

 # Quordle
 Quordle is a word-guessing game, similar to Wordle.
-You will have to guess 4 diffrent words by using only 8 guesses.
+You will have to guess 4 different words by using only 8 guesses.

 #### Techstack: ReactJS, Tailwind CSS, Context for state management
 #### Website Link: https://quordle-kashish-2001.vercel.app/